mumoshu/brigade-automation/README.md

 ## Prerequisites

+Below are brief instructions on how to get started running this project yourself.
+If you just want to use the functionality this project provides, see the [Atomist documentation][docs].
+For more detailed information on developing automations, see the [Atomist Developer Guide][dev].

+[docs]: https://docs.atomist.com/ (Atomist User Guide)
+[dev]: https://docs.atomist.com/developer/ (Atomist Developer Guide)

 ### Access to Atomist testing environment

 To get access to this preview, please reach out to members of Atomist